 The purpose of each module is as follows:

-- cms produces the CMS/platform web application, to be shared across all site web applications of this Bloomreach Experience Manager project.
+- cms produces the CMS/platform web application, to be shared across all delivery web applications of this Bloomreach Experience Manager project.
 (WAR) It depends on the cms-dependencies POM artifact.

-- cms-dependencies collects all dependencies of the CMS/platform web application using POM packaging in order to facilitate the building of the CMS/platform web application in the context of site sub-projects.
+- cms-dependencies collects all dependencies of the CMS/platform web application using POM packaging in order to facilitate the building of the CMS/platform web application in the context of delivery webapp sub-projects.
 It includes the dependency on the repository-data/application artifact.